Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-09-28_BlazorBestPractices/Index.md

 Microservices is a software architecture style in which complex applications are composed of small, independently deployable services.
 In a microservices architecture, each service is responsible for a specific function and communicates with other services using well-defined APIs.

-This means that instead of one large application, microservices architecture allows you to build individual services that work together.
+This means that instead of one large application, the microservices architecture allows you to build individual services that work together.

 One benefit of microservices is that it is easier to scale an application because you can scale each service individually.